Pinky Exercises for Guitar

 Wrap up

 With its inherent lack of strength and coordination, it’s easy for the pinky finger to be neglected.
 However, this finger can be a true asset and, personally, one I absolutely couldn’t do without.
-These pinky strengthening exercises for guitar will bring this finger up to par with the rest of the left hand and allow you to utilize it with confidence.
+The pinky strengthening exercises in this lesson will bring this finger up to par with the rest of the left hand and allow you to utilize it with confidence.

 Cheat Sheet: Pinky Strengthening Exercises